 NINES contains peer-reviewed scholarly and educational materials dealing with the all aspects of British and American culture during the long nineteenth century (1770-1920).

-NINES is an aggregated body of peer-reviewed scholarly and educational materials dealing with the all aspects of British and American culture during the long nineteenth century (1770-1920).
 Included are traditional texts and documents as well as “born-digital” materials.
 Also there are software tools that aid collation and comparative analysis and enable pedagogical applications.

 Provides access to hundreds of journals covering literature, philosophy, history, science, the fine arts, and the social sciences from the late 17th century to the early 20th century.